 Learn the secret to attracting a wide range of beneficial insects and animals that bring the garden to life.

-In addition to bees, many species of butterflies, bats, birds, moths, flies and even mammals are also pollinators, and they're all essential to a healthy ecosystem.
+In addition to bees, many species of butterflies, bats, birds, moths, flies, and even some mammals are pollinators, and they're all essential to a healthy ecosystem.

-By using pollinator-friendly plants and techniques, gardeners can help counter the decline in pollinator populations.
+By using pollinator-friendly plants and techniques, you can help counter the decline in pollinator populations.

-Learn ways to incorporate wildflowers and native plants into your gardens to create easy-care landscapes that are also friendly to wildlife.
+Learn how to incorporate wildflowers and native plants into your gardens to create easy-care landscapes that are also friendly to wildlife.